Sign up for QuickCollect today

-Learn about Pay-by-Refund, where clients pay the bank product application fee.
+If you are looking for a refund transfer program, check out Pay-by-Refund, where clients pay the bank product application fee.

 Accept more clients, including those you would typically turn away.

-Lower risk of slow- or no-pays by having your fees taken out of the refund.
+Reduce the risk of slow- or no-pays by having your fees taken out of the refund.

 Save time by eliminating collections work.